 Font size can also make a big impact on your paper.
 Going with a size 72 font will undoubtedly make your paper surpass the required page count, but isn’t the best idea.
 Just changing the font size from 12 to 13 can add a few lines to your paper.
 Below is a picture of identical text in two columns, both in Times New Roman, but size 12 on the left and size 13 on the right.

 Even if your teacher demands size 12 Times New Roman, you might be tempted to change it anyway.
 Slight changes are fairly hard to measure in a printout, however, it is possible.
 For instance, if a teacher were to print out the word “the” in Times New Roman size 12 on a piece of transparency paper, they could then hold it over a word “the” in your essay and confirm whether or not it’s identical.
 Probably not going to happen, but it actually has happened to me before.
-In terms of digital submissions, many tools that allow for online submission let you submit in more formats than just .doc or .docx.
-For instance, if you convert the document to a PDF, it’s harder to tell what individual font sizes are (especially if you secure it).

 The spacing between lines is very difficult to measure because although in most fonts the top and bottom edges vary significantly.
 In some fonts, there is a common edge except for letters that hang above or below the line, but in fonts that are meant to look more like handwriting, there is not.
 In any case, even with common edges, it’s not likely that your teacher will whip out a ruler and measure.
 Too large a gap may arouse suspicion, but changing an essay from double spaced to 2.1 spacing may actually make a large difference.
 The thing to remember is that the longer the base essay, the more they amplify the length.
 So for instance, if your essay is 10 lines with double spacing, and you change the spacing to 2.1, you get an extra 0.1 of a line for every line you’ve written, and 0.1×10 = 1.
 So, for every ten lines you actually write, you get the effect of having written eleven instead.
 For an essay that’s 4.5 pages, this tiny change can easily bring you over the 5 page mark and is virtually undetectable.
 Below is two paragraphs, the left with single spacing and the right is 1.1 spacing.
 This really demonstrates the potential of the small change.